wilsonmar/oss-perf/jmeter-setup.md

    * In a PaaS (Platform as a service) cloud under Docker control.
    * In a SaaS service such as what <a target="_blank" href="http://blazemeter.com/">Blazmeter.com</a> provides.

-Whereever they are, machines need significant network bandwidth and memory.
+WARNING: Because of what they do (pretending to be many clients), JMeter machines need significant network bandwidth and memory.

-Usually several JMeter servers need to be used to generate enough load to stress out an application infrastructure.
+Usually many JMeter servers need to be used to generate enough load to stress out an application infrastructure.

-So Puppet scripts are useful to save time and avoid mistakes, thus reducing troubleshooting frustrations.
+Scripts are useful to save time and avoid mistakes, thus reducing troubleshooting frustrations.

 <a id="GrantAccess">
 ## Grant Access to server</a>